jellyfin-archive/jellyfin-docs/general/server/users/index.md

 ## Advanced Overview

-For more in-depth information on all user settings, see [Adding/Managing Users](xref:server-users-adding-managing).
+For more in-depth information on all user settings, see [Managing Users](xref:server-users-adding-managing).